 For a seamless experience for your users, the submitted

-image_link should match the product variant and your ad should link to a landing page with the correct variant already selected.
+image_link should match the product variant and your ad or listing should link to a landing page with the correct variant already selected.
 Any submitted

 additional_image_link photos should also show the same variant.

 Product variants can be grouped together using the

 item_group_id attribute.
 For example, if you sell a top in three sizes (S, M, L) and two colors, you should group these six items with the same